akshatbhargava123/gcompute-tools/README.md

 1. It runs under `builder` account.
 1. It is launched from a Bash shell.
 Cygwin is used here.
 Msys2 or Git Bash may work too but not tested.
+1. C:\build exists (log file destination in wrapper script used below
+   - adjust as needed)

 How to create a scheduled task.